 From the Acts of the Apostles, we learn that the Apostle Paul arrives with Barnabas in Lystra, where he will heal a lame man from his mother’s womb.
-Following this miracle, Saint Timothy mother welcomes him into her home and gives her son to Paul as a gift for the blessing brought to her city.
+Following this miracle, the mother of Saint Timothy welcomes him into her home and gives her son to Paul as a gift for the blessing brought to her city.

-Saint Timothy is called by the Apostle Paul “a true son of faith”.
-He accompanied him on missionary journeys from Phrygia, Galatia, and Mysia, to the cities of Troas, Philippi, and Berea, to Athens.
+Saint Timothy is called by the Apostle Paul “a true son of faith.”
+He accompanied him on missionary journeys from Phrygia, Galatia, and Mysia, to Troas, Philippi, Berea, and Athens.
 The Apostle Timothy was born to a pagan father and a Jewish mother.
-A native of the city of Lystra, Saint Timothy was a disciple of Saint Paul.
+A native of Lystra, Saint Timothy was a disciple of Saint Paul.
 In Lystra, the pagan gods Zeus and Hermes were particularly honored, in whose temples many priests offered sacrifices without ceasing.

 St. Timothy took all the good things out of the vessel of election, that is, from Paul, and received apostolic poverty for Christ, that he might gain for himself nothing, neither gold, nor silver, nor anything else on earth; but go from place to place and preach the Gospel of the Kingdom.

 Paul says Timothy had a “veritable confidence,” equivalent to that which lived in his mom and grandma (2 Timothy 1:1-5).
 Eunice and Lois arranged the hearth of Saint Timothy to acknowledge Christ by showing Timothy the Old Testament Scriptures and setting him up “from early stages” to perceive the Messiah when He showed up (2 Timothy 3:15).